 4. Perform an act of kindness.
 Doing acts of kindness can have a dramatic effect on your mood and outlook.
 Kindness triggers the release of serotonin, so it has an anti-depressant effect.
 It also calms stress and helps reduce pain.

 Small acts of kindness that you do repeatedly can help you feel more connected and have a greater sense of contribution.
 Notice that doing acts of kindness repeatedly is important.
 Do acts of kindness daily.
 Even watching others perform acts of kindness can have a positive effect.

 You might want to watch this TED talk about the magic of kindness.

 You could also visit Lifevestinside.com for more information.
 The Pay it Forward movement is a similar concept.

 Notice your judgments, the thoughts that pass through your head stating that nothing will work for you or that performing acts of kindness is a useless idea.
 Let those thoughts pass through and not control your behavior.
 Your lack of hope may lead you to think that these ideas won’t help you.

 Part of kindness is to stop judging yourself and be kind to yourself as well.
 How would you treat someone else who was in your situation?
 Practice thinking of yourself with compassion.

 5. Turn to your faith.
-Your faith can be a strong ally in holding onto to hope.
+Your faith can be a strong ally in holding on to hope.
 Sometimes your faith offers the support of not being alone and trusting that a higher power is with you.
-If you are questioning your beliefs, then talk with someone in your faith that you respect.
-Others have encountered difficult times and they will understand.
-Voicing your questions is a step toward resolving your confusion and is also a step toward hope.
+If you are questioning your beliefs, then talk with someone in your faith whom you respect.
+Others have encountered difficult times, and they will understand.
+Voicing your questions is a step toward resolving your confusion and also a step toward hope.

-When you focus your attention in the here and now, you are able to find more peace and less stress.
+When you focus your attention on the here and now, you are able to find more peace and less stress.
 There are many websites offering free mindfulness exercises such as this one.